The Setting Sun

 Will de Kypia

-In that distant, more innocent age we
+In that innocent more trusting age we knew

-knew our parents wouldn't really be too
+our parents wouldn't truly be worried, they

 Be home before dark, be back

-before the streetlights come on.
+before the streetlamps come on.

-Our field was built for day
+Our field had been built for day

-games and didn't have lights.
+games, it didn't have any lights.

 could just make out the pitches against

-the crimson glow of the now setting sun.
+the fading crimson glow of the sunset.

-Although a fielder was still able to judge fly balls
+Though a fielder was still able to judge fly balls

-hot liner streaking toward his tired crew-cut head.
+liner streaking towards his weary crew-cut head.

-We were down to five a side.
+We were now down to five a side.

 A pitcher, two in the infield and two in the outfield.